chinapedia/wikipedia.abstract.en/Page/Bee.md

 As food (bee brood)

-Botoktawon.jpgnese dish _botok tawon_]] Bees are partly considered edible insects.
+nese dish _botok tawon_]] Bees are partly considered edible insects.
 Indigenous people in many countries eat insects, including the larvae and pupae of bees, mostly stingless species.
 They also gather larvae, pupae and surrounding cells, known as bee brood, for consumption.[137]
 In the Indonesian dish _botok tawon_ from Central and East Java, bee larvae are eaten as a companion to rice, after being mixed with shredded coconut, wrapped in banana leaves, and steamed.[138][139]

 Bee brood (pupae and larvae) although low in calcium, has been found to be high in protein and carbohydrate, and a useful source of phosphorus, magnesium, potassium, and trace minerals iron, zinc, copper, and selenium.
 In addition, while bee brood was high in fat, it contained no fat soluble vitamins (such as A, D, and E) but it was a good source of most of the water-soluble B-vitamins including choline as well as vitamin C. The fat was composed mostly of saturated and monounsaturated fatty acids with 2.0% being polyunsaturated fatty acids.[140][141]